Abathargh/moody-go/dataset/README.md

-# *neural*
+# *dataset*

-The implementation of the neural network service of the moody project; a very simple service which analyzes the collected data.
+The implementation of the dataset service of the moody project; a very simple service which stores and analyzes the collected data.

 ## Contents